polyvariant/pitgull/README.md

 ## How it works

 The core idea behind the project is very simple - create a tool for automatically applying merge requests created by [Scala Steward](https://github.com/scala-steward-org/scala-steward) on any [Gitlab](https://gitlab.com/) instance.
+Currently Pitgull is ortogonal from the bots, the merge requests are qualified by generic rules.

 Pitgull works as a web service, listening for webhook events from Gitlab instance.
 Upon receiving a webhook, it reads related project's merge requests, finds one best candidate and tries to merge it.
 Once it's merged, Gitlab would trigger another webhook, creating a loop until Pitgull finds no qualifying merge request.